reesotto/ADS-Project-2023/README.md

 | 30L  |  ✔   |

 ### How to run the project:
 You can use the "project_tests_checker" and copy all and paste in terminal what's inside "all_commands".
+#### open_1.txt
+Contains all the official input commands for the program to run.
+#### open_1.output.txt
+Contains all the official outputs the program is supposed to print.
+#### open_1.testing.txt
+Contains all the outputs the program currently prints when runs.

 In alternative:

 To get this repository:
 ```bash